Weekend In Cambridge

 - If you want to explore some of the areas of Cambridge on your bicycle, the Cambridge cycling website has maps of short neighbourhood routes.
 Go to www.cambridge.ca/cycling and scroll down to Neighbourhood Cycling Routes.

-- If you want to see the Dickson Hill Heritage District, an historic area of Cambridge with its turn of the century homes, visit www.cambridge.ca , type Dickson Hill in the search box, hit Search, click on the first result Dickson Hill Heritage Conservation District Plan, then when the document comes up and under Related Documents, click on Dickson Hill Heritage Conservation District Plan and then scroll to the very end for a great map of the area.
+- If you want to see the Dickson Hill Heritage District, an historic area of Cambridge with its turn of the century homes, visit www.cambridge.ca , type Dickson Hill in the search box, hit Search, click on the first result, Heritage Conservation Districts - City of Cambridge.
+Select Dickson Hill.
+Select Dickson Hill Heritage Conservation District Plan.
+Scroll to the very end for a great map of the area.
 Probably a good idea to print off the map before you leave home.
 Definitely worth a walk.

-After your walk and when you are back in Queens Square, visit the University of Waterloo School of Architecture and the Melville Café for some refreshments overlooking the Grand River. www.melvillecafe.ca
+After your walk and when you are back in Queens Square, visit the University of Waterloo School of Architecture and the Melville Cafe for some refreshments overlooking the Grand River.

 - Bicycling Gear - need some last minute stuff for your ride, visit our cycling sponsors, Grand River Cycle.
-HUB Bicycle Shop, Braun's, King Street Cycles, and Ziggy's Cycle.
+HUB Bicycle Shop, King Street Cycles, Ziggy's Cycle, McPhail's Cycle, 3Sixty5 Cycling, Speed River Bicycle and WIKE Bike Trailers.
 The Useful Links page has direct links to all these stores.

 - The three business areas of Cambridge, Galt, Preston and Hespeler have excellent shopping, as well as the shopping areas along Hespeler Road.

 - Fitness - need a fitness workout before your Sunday ride, visit the YMCA at 250 Hespeler Road www.ymcacambridgekw.ca Drop in guests welcome.
 No fee for YMCA members.